AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 ## Generative actions

 Generative actions allow the use of generative AI features powered by GenStudio for Performance Marketing.
 Each generative action, such as generating a set of email variants, incurs a computational cost comprised of the processing power required to generate the content, the complexity of the task, and the amount of data processed.
-These are calculated and debited against your allotted generative actions.
+These are calculated and debited against your allotted generative actions as defined in your contract.

 <!-- See your [Adobe account](https://account.adobe.com/) to review your generative action allocation and usage. -->

 <!-- Add example about usage mode?
-Where users check how many generative actions they have left How many genactions are available by default
-How they re-up their genactions
+Where users check how many generative actions they have left How they re-up their genactions
 If genactions roll over month to month or not -->